PyCQA/baron/docs/index.rst

     show_node(parse("(a_name,another_name,yet_another_name)")[0])
     nodes_rendering_order["comma"]

-For a "name" node, it is a list containing an unique tuple but it can contain multiple ones like for a "tuple" node.
+For a "name" node, it is a list containing a unique tuple but it can contain multiple ones like for a "tuple" node.

 To render a node, you just need to render each element of the list one